echen9898/Lazy_LPA/README.md

 ## Cool things to try!

 - Implement a dynamic lookahead distance that changes based on how chaotic or unpredictable the environment is
-- Incorporate side by side planning/execution/world dynamics using parallel computing: https://docs.julialang.org/en/v1/manual/parallel-computing/
+- Incorporate side by side planning/execution/world dynamics using [parallel computing in Julia](https://docs.julialang.org/en/v1/manual/parallel-computing/)
 - Add more obstacle types and behaviors!

 ## Bugs